Related Party Transactions

 Administrative Support Agreement

-Commencing on the date the Company’s securities were first listed on the New York Stock Exchange, the Company agreed to pay the Sponsor a total of $10,000 per month for office space, secretarial and administrative services.
+Commencing on the date that the Company’s securities were first listed on the New York Stock Exchange, the Company agreed to pay the Sponsor a total of $10,000 per month for office space, secretarial and administrative services.
 Upon completion of the initial Business Combination or the Company’s liquidation, the Company will cease paying these monthly fees.
-For the three months ended March 31, 2021, the Company incurred expenses of $10,000 under this agreement.
-As of March 31, 2021, the Company had accrued approximately $10,000, for services in connection with such agreement on the accompanying condensed balance sheet.
+For the three months ended June 30, 2021 and for the period from January 19, 2021 (inception) through June 30, 2021, the Company incurred expenses of $30,000 and $40,000, respectively, under this agreement.
+As of June 30, 2021, the Company had accrued approximately $40,000, for services in connection with such agreement on the accompanying condensed balance sheet.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.